cloudfoundry/bosh/README.md

 ## File a bug

-Bugs can be filed using Github Issues within the various repositories of the [http://github.com/cloudfoundry](Cloud Foundry) components.
+Bugs can be filed using Github Issues within the various repositories of the [Cloud Foundry](http://github.com/cloudfoundry) components.

 ## OSS Contributions